 The liabilities show the underlying commitments that the authority has in the long run to pay retirement benefits.
-The total liability of \pounds 34.819m has a substantial impact on the net worth of the authority, as recorded in the Balance Sheet, which now stands at an overall balance of \pounds 3.16m.
+The total liability of \pounds 41.593m has a substantial impact on the net worth of the authority, as recorded in the Balance Sheet, which now stands, after taking into account these pension costs, at an overall net liability of \pounds 4.606 million.

 However, statutory arrangements for funding the deficit mean that the financial position of the authority remains healthy.
 The deficit on the scheme will be made good by increasing contributions over the remaining working life of employees, as assessed by the scheme actuary.
-The total contribution expected to be made to the pension scheme by the Council in the year to 31 March 2015 is $\pounds1,096,000$.
+The total contribution expected to be made to the pension scheme by the Council in the year to 31 March 2016 is $\pounds1,129,000$.